brownplt/B2T2/TableAPI.md

 ### Description

-This function returns the first `n` rows for the object based on position.
-It is useful for quickly testing if your object has the right type of data in it.
+This function returns the first `n` rows of the table based on position.
+It is useful for quickly testing if your table has the right type of data in it.
 For negative values of `n`, this function returns all rows except the last `n` rows. [cite pandas]

 ### Note